Nonkosii/FleetManagement/README.md

           }
         ]

-6. Unit Testing

-    Run Unit Tests:
+6. Unit/DAL tests as follows:

+    Install Dependencies

+    Run the following commands in the terminal within the test project directory to install dependencies:

+    dotnet add package xunit
+    dotnet add package Moq
+    dotnet add package Microsoft.EntityFrameworkCore.InMemory

+    Test Cases

+    The following test cases are included in FleetManagement.Tests folder under VehiclesApiControllerTests:

+        PostLocation_ValidData_ReturnsOkResult
+            Tests that valid vehicle location data is saved successfully and returns an OkObjectResult with a success message.

+        PostLocation_InvalidData_ReturnsBadRequest
+            Tests that a request with an empty VehicleId returns a BadRequestObjectResult with an error message.

+        PostLocation_InvalidLatitude_ReturnsBadRequest
+            Tests that a request with an invalid latitude value returns a BadRequestObjectResult with an error message.

+        GetLatestLocations_ReturnsOkResult
+            Tests that the API correctly retrieves the latest location for each vehicle, returning an OkObjectResult with the latest location data.

+    Running the Tests

-    The project uses xUnit for unit testing.
-To run the tests, use the following:
+    To run the tests, open a terminal in the test project's root directory and execute:

+    dotnet test
+       Or
-    Run the tests via Visual Studio:
+    run the tests via Visual Studio:

     Open the Test Explorer in Visual Studio.